Home ยป Recipes ยป Dessert Recipes ยป Glazed Pumpkin Pound Cake

 Are pumpkin puree and canned pumpkin the same thing?

 Yes.
-Some brands call the product “pumpkin puree” and some call it simply “canned pumpkin.”
+Some brands call the product “pumpkin puree,” and some call it simply “canned pumpkin.”
 It’s the same thing.
-Neither of those, however, are pumpkin pie mix that contains sweeteners and spices.
-You’ll use just plain pumpkin puree in this recipe.
+This is not the same thing as “pumpkin pie mix,” which contains sweeteners and spices.
+You’ll need the plain pumpkin puree for this recipe.

 Can I use fresh pumpkin for this recipe?

 Sure!
 If you want to use fresh pumpkin, it will need to be cooked first.
-Cut your pumpkin in half, remove the seeds and pulp and place it on a baking sheet or in a baking pan.
+Cut the pumpkin in half, remove all the seeds and pulp, and place it on a baking sheet or in a baking pan.
 Cook at 325 degrees for about one hour or until tender.
+Let it cool completely, scoop the cooked pumpkin flesh out, and discard the shell.
+You can proceed with the recipe, substituting an equal amount of cooked pumpkin for the canned pumpkin puree.

 My cake cracked on top!
 What did I do wrong?